Public Works and Government Services Canada's Financial Officer Recruitment and Development Program

 Are you interested in finding out more about Public Works and Government Services Canada (PWGSC)'s Financial Officer Recruitment and Development (FORD) Program?
 Here you will find detailed information about the program, how it works and how you can apply!

 - Specifics about the PWGSC FORD Program

 - Why PWGSC?
 What's in it for me?

 The FORD Program is organized through the Office of the Comptroller General's (OCG) Recruitment and Career Management Sector.
 The main objective of the OCG’s FORD Program is to recruit entry-level financial officers across Canada and create a large pool of potential trainees for participating departments.
 For more information on the OCG’s FORD Program, please visit their website.

-The PWGSC FORD Program is a joint program between the Finance Branch (FB) and the Accounting, Banking and Compensation Branch (ABCB), aimed at developing candidates into competent financial officers.
-Due to the complexity of the financial services and operations that occur in these two branches, the departmental FORD Program is 24 months in length and is divided into three eight month assignments across these branches.
+The PWGSC FORD Program is a departmental program aimed at developing candidates into competent financial officers.
+Due to the complexity of the financial services and operations that occur in these two branches, the departmental FORD Program is 24 months in length and is divided into three eight month assignments.

 Specifics about the PWGSC FORD Program